Cryptominer937/zPoolMiner/README.md

 # <a name="bugs"></a> How to report bugs and issues?

-To report bugs and issues please use the GitHub issue reporting tool: https://github.com/Cryptominer937/NiceHashMinerLegacy/issues.
-Any bugs and issues reports are very much appreciated since it helps us to improve zPool Miner Legacy.
+To report bugs and issues please use the GitHub issue reporting tool: https://github.com/Cryptominer937/zPoolMiner/issues.
+Any bugs and issues reports are very much appreciated since it helps us to improve zPool Miner.
 Thank you.

 # <a name="references"></a> References